Masai Mara Safari Guide

 Seasons & Climate in Masai Mara

 The dry season from June to October offers excellent wildlife visibility, shorter grass, and increased predator activity.
-This period is ideal for travelers focused on classic safari sightings and migration events.
+This period is ideal for travelers focused on classic safari sightings and migration events—if you’re considering early dry season, see whether June is a good time to visit Masai Mara.

 The green season from November to May brings lush landscapes, fewer crowds, and vibrant birdlife.
 Short rains usually fall between November and December, while longer rains occur from March to May and rarely affect overall safari quality.